BistuCS/TrajMaster/README.md

 ### 1. `association.py` — Single-Source Trajectory Association

 **Feature Overview**
-The `association` method, a core function of the `Track_Association` class, associates trajectory points across multiple time steps.
+The `association` method, a core function of the `Traj_Association` class, associates trajectory points across multiple time steps.
 It compares trajectory points from the current and previous time steps, identifies points belonging to the same target, and updates target trajectories based on predicted points.
 The final output is the associated trajectories.

 **Dependencies**:

 - `Points_Association`: Responsible for specific trajectory point association logic.
 - `Traj_Predict`: Implements trajectory prediction based on the Kalman filter algorithm.

-**Parameter Flexibility**:

-- Supports adjusting `THRESHOLD` and `THRESHOLD_TIMES_OUT` to meet different application requirements.

 **Applicable Scenarios**: